fgmacedo/python-statemachine/docs/actions.md

 **Be careful to not introduce recursion errors**, like `loop = initial.to.itself(after="loop")`, that will raise `RecursionError` exception.
 ```

-### Bind event actions using decorator syntax
+### Bind transition actions using decorator syntax

-The action will be registered for every {ref}`transition` associated with the event.
+The action will be registered for every {ref}`transition` in the list associated with the event.

 ```py